25prabhu10/notes/docs/Languages/SQL/Databases/MySQL.md

 # MySQL

-MySQL is an open-source [RDBMS](./README.md#relational-database-management-system-rdbms)
+MySQL is an open-source [RDBMS](./README.md#relational-database-management-system-rdbms) created in 1995

 - MySQL InnoDB Storage Engine

 Setup: Install the MySQL Community Server from this [link](https://dev.mysql.com/downloads/)

+Features:

+- Web App
+- Ease of use
+- Speed
+- Scalability

 ## Data Types